 But when our money and future well-being are on the line, it’s important to have a healthy relationship.
-If your financial adviser makes you uncomfortable or has a different vision for your funds than you, you may want to consider cutting ties.
+If your financial advisor makes you uncomfortable or has a different vision for your funds than you, you may want to consider cutting ties.

 - Communication problems